RAWIYAT SPOTLIGHT

 In this section, we spotlight a woman filmmaker, whether from within or outside our collective.
 She has the freedom to use this platform to express whatever inspires her at the moment, whether it's a past project, one she is currently working on, or a particular reflection on cinema and its industry.

-This time, we have chosen to put the spotlight on Zain Duraie, a member of our collective, who has decided to talk to us about her first feature film, Sink.
+This time, we have chosen to put the spotlight on Amira Louadah, a member of our collective, who has decided to speak about the challenges of being an emerging filmmaker and an artist from the Global South living in Europe.

 How important is it for you to maintain your attachment to your projects, your attachment to creation in the current circumstances in Palestine?